CMSgov/bluebutton-site-static/_pages/developers.md

 - plain
 - S256

-However, Blue Button 2.0 only supports the “S256” style code challenge.
+However, the Blue Button 2.0 API only supports the “S256” style code challenge.

 Where the:
 ``` python